Primary tabs

 Essays

-Students will also prepare a 2,000-word dissertation proposal essay due in the second term (Lent ).
-This essay will be unassessed but students will meet with their Supervisor to discuss the essay and get feedback in preparation for the dissertation.
+Students also prepare a 2,000-word dissertation proposal essay due in Lent term.
+This essay is not assessed, but students will meet with their supervisor to discuss the proposal and receive feedback in preparation for the dissertation.